Jesus is the anchor of your soul

 Our theme for this month: “Salvation past, present, and future”

-Our thought for today: “Good deeds done for the right reason”
+Our thought for today: “The purpose of the journey”

 God bless,